-1.1 Additional Requirements of the Act
+1.1 Additional Legislation Requirements from the 1998 and 2023 Acts

-- The Education (No 2) Act1986 (the "Act") requires every individual and body of persons concerned in the government of any further education institution to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for students and employees of the institution and for visiting speakers. - There is also the requirement that, so far as is reasonably practicable, the use of College premises shall not be denied to any individual or body of persons on grounds connected with the beliefs or views of that individual or any member of that body, or with the policy and objectives of that body. - Every individual and body of persons concerned in the governance of the College is required to take such steps as are reasonably practicable, including where appropriate disciplinary measures, to ensure compliance with the Act and this policy. - Clear guidance is required to students, staff, governors and external agencies as to how the College manages freedom of speech as part of its Prevent Duty Guidance and in line with the Counter-Terrorism and Security Act 2015.
+The Education (No 2) Act 1986 and the Higher Education (Freedom of Speech) Act 2023 requires every individual and body of persons concerned in the government of any further education institution to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for students and employees of the institution and for visiting speakers.

+There is also the requirement that, so far as is reasonably practicable, the use of College premises shall not be denied to any individual or body of persons on grounds connected with the beliefs or views of that individual or any member of that body, or with the policy and objectives of that body.

+Every individual and body of persons concerned in the governance of the College is required to take such steps as are reasonably practicable, including where appropriate disciplinary measures, to ensure compliance with the Act and this policy.

+Clear guidance is required to students, staff, governors and external agencies as to how the College manages freedom of speech as part of its Prevent Duty Guidance and in line with the Counter-Terrorism and Security Act 2015.